Online Functional Medicine For Chronic Stress Management

 Imbalances

-High cortisol can disrupt the balance of other hormones, affecting reproductive health and leading to irregular menstrual cycles in women.
+High cortisol can disrupt the balance of other hormones, affecting reproductive health and leading to irregular menstrual cycles in women and low T in men.

 Managing stress is essential for restoring healthy cortisol levels and supporting overall well-being.